Genomon-Project/EBFilter/README.md

 ## Commands

+    EBFilter [-h] [--version] [-f {vcf,anno}] [-t thread_num] [-q mapping_qual_thres] [-Q base_qual_thres] [--loption]
+                [--region REGION]
-    EBFilter target.vcf target.bam list_normal_sample.txt output.vcf
+                target.vcf target.bam controlBam_list.txt output.vcf
+- **-f**: input mutation data format (indexed vcf format or annovar format) [default: vcf]
 - **-q**: The threshold of mapping quality.
-The short reads wholse mapping quality are smaller than this value are skipped [defaut: 20].
+The short reads wholse mapping quality are smaller than this value are skipped [default: 20].
 - **-Q**: The threshold of base quality.
 The bases whose base quality are smaller than this value are skipped [default: 15].
 - **-t**: The number of threads [default: 1].
+- **--loption**: If this option is on, -l option in samtools mpileup is used.
+In the default settings, EBFilter calculate the bases for each option repeatedly using samtools mpileup with -r option.
+This is suitable for investigating small number of mutation, However, using --loption is highly recomended for large number of mutations and will be effective when combining --region option below.
+- **--regoin**: speficify genomic region for investigation.

 When finished, the output.vcf includes the score calculated by validation by beta-binomial sequencing error model (**EB** tag).